 Sunrise is often optimal for Boston since the sun rises over the water.
-The sunrise light quality is best seen from 15 minutes before to 30 minutes after sunrise.
-It typically has less of a golden quality than sunset and the winds tend to be lighter than in evenings.
-Occasionally there is fog that blows off as the sun rises.
+The light quality is best seen from 15 minutes before to 30 minutes after sunrise.
+It typically has a slightly less colorful quality than sunset and the winds tend to be lighter than in evenings.
+Often there is a low fog that blows off as the sun rises.

-Midday light is often requested when the client prefers the subject to be bright and colorful.
-It is also harshest light with the most amount of contrast with bright highlights and deep shadows.
-This lighting condition is often preferred by real estate.
+Midday light is often requested when the client prefers the subject and surroundings to be well lit.
+It is not suggested for cinematic shots but is often preferred for real estate.

-The "golden hour" is highly sought after by photographers and filmmakers for it's beautiful and dramatic quality.
-When there are clouds in the sky, they often turn bright colors.
+The "golden hour" is highly sought after by photographers and filmmakers for it's colorful and dramatic quality.
 Looking into the sun will give you sun flares while looking away from it may show some harshly lit sections with deep shadows.
-This look is best suited for drammatic scenes but may not be the best if you want everything evenly lit.
+This look is best suited for those wow shots but may not be the best if you want everything evenly lit.

 Cloudy, hazy and overcast days are best for even lighting.
-It may not be the most exciting looking scene but everything will be lit properly.
-It also doesn't matter as much what time of day the shoot occurs.
-These conditions are often preferred by real estate.
+It may not be the most exciting scene but everything will be lit properly and the colors of the buildings will pop against the gray/white backdrop of the sky.
+The shoot can take place during any time of day and look consistent.